jooyoungho/apple-token-revoke-in-firebase/README.md

   ```

-If we've followed everything up to this point, our app should have been removed from your settings - passwords & security - apps using your Apple ID.<br>
+If we've followed everything up to this point, our app should have been removed from your settings - passwords & security - apps using your Apple ID.

 Thank you.